-What is the most important things about guitar lessons for your child?
+What are the most important things about guitar lessons for your child?
 Is it for them to enjoy playing the guitar?
 To progress quickly?
 To improve their confidence?
-To get them away from videogames?
+To get them away from video games?

 How much are the lessons from this guitar teacher?

-This is a questions that does get asked.
+This is a question that does get asked.
 Like everything else, you do get what you pay for, and it’s the same in guitar lessons.
 Often guitar lessons that are cheaper do not provide the same amount of results as more expensive lessons.
 Where they have more experience teaching.
-More experience in helping students get to an advance stage.
+More experience in helping students get to an advanced stage.

 Or even worse, you get a cheap guitar teacher who gets your child to end up hating their instrument.
 And yes, we’ve seen that too.
 So it’s vital that you get the right guitar teacher.